amit17051980/photon-kubernetes-cluster/README.md

 ```

 ## Join Kube-Node to the Cluster
-Run the command (noted from the output during Cluster Creation) in Kube-Node to join Node into the cluster.
+Run the command (_noted from the output during Cluster Creation_) in Kube-Node to join Node into the cluster.
+E.g.,

 ```
 kubeadm join 10.0.0.10:6443 --token srs3x0.xc9xo9w5izfwwt4l \